At Jump Start we believe that all children and young people deserve the chance to reach their potential.

 Charlotte joined Jump Start Centre in 2019 following completion of her degree in BSc Occupational Therapy.
 She joins us bringing a wealth of experience in a range of different areas including 3 years of working in older adults mental health, a year of caring for a severely disabled child and numerous of university placements in hospitals, community paediatrics and psychosis.
 Whilst at university she also completed 100 hours of volunteering in a school for disabled children, shadowing an occupational therapist and supporting the teachers.

-Charlotte has recently started her Level 1 training in Sensory Integration and on completion is on course to start her Level 2 Sensory Integration training.
+Charlotte has completed her Level 1 training in Sensory Integration and is on course to finish her Level 2 Sensory Integration training early 2020.

 On her days off Charlotte enjoys reading, going to the gym to maintain her fitness and spending time with her family.